Singorgarh fort

-In its peak years, thousands of people lived at the fort, which was spread over large area.
+In its peak years, thousands of people lived in the fort, which was spread over large area.
 Many of its former watch towers are still visible.
-There is a pond on the hilltop that provided water.
-The fort was attacked in June, 1564 during the last war of the Gondwana Kingdom dynasty, under the rule of Rani Durgavati.
+The fort was attacked in June of 1564 during the invasion of the Garha Kingdom by the Mughal forces.
 At that time, Rani Durgavati, the ruling Queen of Gondwana, resided there; she later moved to Chouragarh Fort in Narsinghpur.